flarum/flarum.github.io/_docs/extend/index.md

 **Flarum's core** is not intended to be packed full of features.
 Rather, it is a scaffold, or a framework, which provides a reliable foundation on which extensions can build.
 It contains only basic, unopinionated functionality that is essential to a forum: discussions, posts, users, groups, and notifications.

 **Bundled extensions** are features that are packaged with Flarum and enabled by default.
-They are extensions just like any other, and may be disabled and uninstalled.
+They are extensions just like any other and may be disabled and uninstalled.
 While their scope is not intended to address all use-cases, the idea is to make them generic and configurable enough that they can satisfy the majority.

 **Third-party extensions** are features which are made by others and are not officially supported by the Flarum team.
 They should be built and used to address more specific use-cases.